 Getting an early diagnosis—whether it confirms Alzheimer’s, another type of dementia, or a different health issue—can help with treatment planning, support services, and starting medications or lifestyle changes that may help slow progression or improve quality of life.

-The SAGE test is helpful because it helps you understand if your concerns are something to be worried about.
+The SAGE test is helpful because it helps you determine whether your concerns warrant concern.

 If the results seem to indicate that there could be a problem, you might think there’s no point in talking with the doctor because there’s no cure for dementia.